sourmash-bio/sourmash/doc/command-line.md

 ```
 will import the contents of `filename.msh.json` into `imported.sig`.

-Note: `import` only creates one output file, with one signature in it,
+Note: `import` only creates one output file, with one signature in it.
-in the JSON `.sig` format.

 ### `sourmash signature export` - export signatures to mash.